jepler/ProvenDelights/README.txt

 http://creativecommons.org/licenses/by-sa/4.0/[Creative Commons
 Attribution-ShareAlike 4.0 International License.]

-Additionally, all blocks of code marked as ".Implementation" are also covered under the following license:
+Additionally, all blocks of code marked as ".Implementation" are also covered under the following license (commonly known as the "zlib license"):

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages